jellyfin/jellyfin-meta/policies-and-procedures/jellyfin-social-contract.md

 *In human terms*: We are all volunteers and will always remain so.

-4. Jellyfin will give back to the free software community
+4. Jellyfin will give back to the free software community.

 Jellyfin builds upon other free software components such as FFmpeg, and will contribute back to that community as much as possible.